mobily-enterprises/jsonreststores/README.md

 JsonRestStores
 ==============

 JsonRestStores is the best way to create REST stores that return JSON data.
-JsonRestStores is now finished, and the API is locked.
-Please file bugs and requests as issues.
+JsonRestStores is in RC1 status, and the API is locked.
+Please (find and) file bugs and requests as issues against this repo.

+TODO:
+* Make delete asynchronous

 Rundown of features: